 The system-provided app clip card is people’s first interaction with your app clip, so give careful consideration to its imagery and copy.

 Be informative.
 The image on the app clip card should clearly communicate the app clip’s features, supported tasks, or content.

 Prefer photography and graphics.
 Avoid using a screenshot of your app’s user interface because it’s unlikely to communicate the app clip’s purpose.
 Instead, use imagery that helps people understand the app clip’s value, or a photo of the location of its associated business or point of interest.

 Avoid using text.
 Text in the header image isn’t localizable, can be difficult to read, and can make a card image less aesthetically pleasing.

 Adhere to image requirements.
-Use a 3000px × 2000px PNG or JPEG image without transparency.
+Use a 1800px × 1200px PNG or JPEG image without transparency.

 Use concise copy.
 An app clip card requires both a title and a subtitle.
 Express your app clip’s purpose clearly within the available space so people can read these at a glance and understand the app clip’s purpose.

 Pick a verb for the action button that best fits your app clip.
 Possible verbs are View, Play, or Open.
-Pick View if your app clip provides informational or educational content, Play for media or games, and Open for all other app clips.
+Pick View for media, or if your app clip provides informational or educational content.
+Pick Play for games.
+Choose Open for all other app clips.